dimanikulin/fva/FVADocMD/LEARNED_AS_DEV.md

+# Headline
+TBD
-# What I learned as a Software Developer while creating my product
+What I learned as a Software Developer while creating my product
+# Article description
+TBD

+# Tags
+TBD

+# Content

 ## Code quality
 &nbsp;&nbsp;&nbsp; Before creating the code we need to think about its quality.
 Yes, it's the first thing to start from.